ggonnella/fastsubtrees/docs/CLI.md

 ## Querying attribute values

-The script `bin/fastsubtrees-attributes-query` outputs the values of a given attribute in a subtree under a given node.
+The script `fastsubtrees-attr-query` outputs the values of a given attribute in a subtree under a given node.

 Three parameters are mandatory to run this script:
 - `tree`: File containing the tree.
 It is the output of **fastsubtrees-construct** (eventually modified by other scripts).
+- `attribute`: Name of the attribute to query
 - `subtreeroot`: ID of the root of the subtree for which the values have to be queried
-- `attributefile`: File containing the attribute data for an attribute as output by **fastsubtrees-attributes-construct**.